Green Design Principles

 Design for durability and longevity.

-Design to use only local and regional resources.
+Design to utilize local and regional materials and resources.

 Use products with recyclable materials & recycled content.